 The Echelon 1 sites will require sufficient incoming bandwidth to receive 100 Gbps of raw data and outgoing bandwidth to serve the Echelon 2 sites they connect to.

-Preliminary plans have the near real-time computing for reconstruction of the raw data stream ('prompt processing') being split equally between each of the Echelon 1 sites.
-Over time, prompt processing is likely to be shared also with Echelon 2 sites.
-At any rate, Echelon 2 sites will also collectively host some number of raw data copies for reprocessing and calibration.
-This means each Echelon 1 site will need additional outgoing bandwidth at a level of at least 1/6 of the total raw data stream or $\approx 17Gbps$ for steady state running.
+Preliminary plans have the near real-time computing for reconstruction of the raw data stream being split equally between each of the Echelon 1 sites and cumulative Echelon 2 sites.
+This means each Echelon 1 site will need additional outgoing bandwidth at a level of 1/6 of the total raw data stream or $\approx 17Gbps$ for steady state running.

 A goal of the computing model is to process the raw data only once using final calibration constants produced in near real-time.
 In reality, there may be need to process some (or all) of the raw data multiple times.
-Echelon 1 and 2 resources will be used for such campaigns with the Echelon 2 resources making use of their local raw data replicas.
+Echelon 1 and 2 resources will be used for such campaigns with the Echelon 2 resources requiring re-transmission of the raw data.
+The overall network bandwidth will need to include this contingency.
+A lack of significant precedent makes it difficult to estimate this with good accuracy.
+A possible scenario would include one full replay of the raw data done exclusively at Echelon 2 sites.
+For this, each Echelon 1 site would need the additional bandwidth to transfer 50% of the total raw data or 50Gbps.